GabrielCamba/Grants-Program/applications/openPayroll.md

 //TODO Add plans and explain better
 **Multiple Assets**

 - Add support for payment in multiple assets

 **Cover Different Scenarios**

 - Provide smart contracts for different scenarios such as payment for recurring services, payment for a specific amount of time, etc.

 ## Referral Program (optional) :moneybag:

 You can find more information about the program [here](../README.md#moneybag-referral-program).

-//TODO Add referral Lorena Fabris
+//TODO Add referral Pepe

 - **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
 - **Payment Address:** BTC, Ethereum (USDT/USDC/DAI) or Polkadot/Kusama (aUSD) payment address.
 Please also specify the currency. (e.g. 0x8920...
 (DAI))

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Polkadot Blockchain Academy

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- Previous grants you may have applied for.
-// TODO Check this, Gabo and Luca had xp with this???